Ponmo/portfolio/README.md

 Github: https://github.com/Ponmo/SBChannelkeeperAnalytics

-Description: Volunteered to develop aggregated, automated, and live statistics, charts, and GIS based on Santa Barbara Channelkeeper's watershed brigade database.
-Did so over the summer to improve volunteering as part of the brigade in cleaning up beaches, trails, and much more for >250 hours.
-Won the Congressional App Challenge and talked with the local news station and the county's House Representative to shine light on the cause.
+Description: Developed aggregated, automated, and live statistics, charts, and GIS based on Santa Barbara Channelkeeper's watershed brigade database.
+I did this over the summer while also volunteering for their Watershed Brigade, cleaning up beaches, trails, and much more to accumulate >500 volunteer hours.
+I was interviewed by several local news stations, including KEYT with John Palminteri.
+This website won the Congressional App Challenge and I received a Certificate of Special Congressional Recognition in a meeting with State Representative Salud Carbajal.

 <img width="720" alt="Screenshot 2024-11-17 at 12 31 19 AM" src="https://github.com/user-attachments/assets/958adc17-54be-4f9d-8523-d9cb052dec15">